gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 newY = x * -s + y * c;
 </pre>

-Which is exactly what we had in our <a href="webgl-2d-rotation.html">rotation sample</a>.
+Which is exactly what we had in our [rotation sample](webgl-2d-rotation.html).

 And lastly scale.
 We'll call our 2 scale factors sx and sy